Heven69/compile-marshal/README.md

 # compile-marshal

+compile-marshal code by dicky077

-compile marshal. its tool decode script to marshal
+its tool decode script to marshal